 - Study school Web sites to identify policies and viable test scores.
-Schools may use most recent test scores, highest score, average test scores, or some combination.
+Schools may use the most recent test scores, highest scores, average test scores, or some combination.

 - Exams require extensive preparation (possibly 4-6+ months).
 It is essential that you review content, take practice tests, and develop a plan to prepare for the exam.
 Students may choose to take a preparation course or purchase materials to prepare on their own.
 If you do not have time to adequately prepare for the exam, you may consider waiting a year to apply to a professional school.

 - Personal statement (check character limits for the professional school of your choice)

 - This essay will require many drafts.
 Start writing early with ample time to revise and proofread.
 You will need to clearly explain to the reader why you have chosen this field and demonstrate your passion, preparation, skills, and drive to succeed.
 Excellent resources can be found at Medical Students' Resource Guide and OWL, the Purdue online writing lab.

 - Extracurricular activities with an emphasis on those demonstrating leadership, community service, and relevance to your chosen field.